Giftbit/currencyapi/docs/quickstart/promotions.md

 - The `initialValue` of the sign-up bonus -- an integer in the smallest currency unit (e.g., $10.00 USD is `1000`); amount must match the value (or be within the value range) set in the Promotion Program's Value Options in Step 1

 If you are using this example as a starting point for creating a different promotion, you may also (optionally) include a `startDate` and `expires` to override the default validity period set by the Promotion Program.
 Considerations:
-- The `startDate` must still be within the range set by the Promotion Program (in the context of this example, this can be any date because we set the Program Period from 'Now' to 'Forever' in Step 1)
+- The `startDate` must still be within the range set by the Promotion Program
-- The `expires` date can be set to any future date and will override the validity period set in the Promotion Program (in the context of this example, you could set the sign-up bonus to be valid until August 31 regardless of when sign-up occurred, instead of just letting it expire after 60 days)
+- The `expires` date can be set to any future date and will override the validity period set in the Promotion Program (for example, suppose you want to run a promotion which expires at the end of the month regardless of when the promotion is issued)

 Sample request call: